-I have to admit friends, as much as I have been trying to hang on to all things summer, I can do so no more—for I am now in fall dessert mode!
-And to start this wonderful season off, I’m sharing with you a Chocolate Pumpkin Cake Roll recipe that’s a twist on the classic chocolate swiss roll.
-This recipe gives you a rich chocolate cake that is layered with a pumpkin cream cheese filling, and a whipped topping, with the outside topped with a warm chocolate ganache!
-Your guests will LOVE this!
+This Chocolate Pumpkin Cake Roll recipe gives you a rich chocolate cake that is layered with a pumpkin cream cheese filling, and a whipped topping, with the outside topped with a warm chocolate ganache!
+It’s a twist on the classic swiss roll that your guests will LOVE!

 This recipe post is sponsored by Domino Sugar.
 All thoughts and opinions are 100% my own.
 Thank you for continuing to support the brands that help to make Beyond the Butter possible!